mmonj/class-notes/docs/csci-381-python/review/midterm-problem-sets1.md

    &nbsp;

-5. Given a list of integers, write a function `remove_every_nth_element(lst: list[int], n: int)` that removes every n-th element from the list without creating a new list.
+5. Given a list of integers, write a function `remove_every_nth_element(elements: list[int], n: int)` that removes every n-th element from the list without creating a new list.
 Use the `del` keyword.

    **Example:**